pivotal-asim-shaikh/tac-fed/README.md

 * --destination: your private registry and path (e.g. harbor.your.private.domain/tac)

 ENV:
-* TAC_CACHE_DIR: location to save charts, container images and TAC authentication file (current: /home/foo/tac-fed)
+* TAC_CACHE_DIR: location to save charts, container images and TAC authentication file (current: /home/foo/tac-fed).
+This also controls the location of images and an authentication file for pushing images to a remote, private registry.
+* TAC_FED_DEBUG: enable debug mode (set -x).

 EXAMPLES:
     ./tac-fed clean